Quick links

 A link to the IVS website is here which has more information on the changes to IVS.

 The IVSC has provided valuation professional organisations (VPOs) such as the API with a copy of the updated IVS (2025 edition) as well as a redline version showing the changes between the 2022 edition and the updated 2025 edition.
 In addition, the IVSC has provided a Basis for Conclusions document which outlines the reasons for the changes to the IVS.
-The API provides valuer members access to these documents in the API member portal:
+The API provides valuer members access to these documents in the API member portal.

 A recording of the IVSC webinar Understanding the Latest Updates to IVS that was held on Thursday 8 February 2024 is available for viewing here.